JC-85/Magnet2Torrent/README.md

 A command line tool that converts magnet links into .torrent files.

 ## Requirements
+This fork has only been tested with:
-* python2.7/3.5
+* python3 3.11.8
-* python-libtorrent (libtorrent-rasterbar version 0.16 or later) for python 2.7 or python3-libtorrent for python 3.5
+* python3-libtorrent (libtorrent-rasterbar version 2.0.10)

 ### Install libtorrent-python on Mac